 What is the mandate and jurisdiction of the Specialist Chambers?
 Will it be in a position to put to trial all potential war crimes from 1998-2000?

-The Specialist Chambers have a very specific and limited mandate: according to Articles 1 and 6 of the Law on Specialist Chambers and Specialist Prosecutor's Office, it has jurisdiction only over certain grave trans-boundary and international crimes relating to the 2011 Council of Europe report, which have occurred between 1 January 1998 and 31 December 2000 and which were either commenced or committed in whole within the territory of Kosovo.
+The Specialist Chambers have a very specific and limited mandate: according to Articles 1 and 6 of the Law on Specialist Chambers and Specialist Prosecutor's Office, it has jurisdiction only over certain grave trans-boundary and international crimes relating to the 2011 Council of Europe report, which occurred between 1 January 1998 and 31 December 2000 and which were either commenced or committed in whole within the territory of Kosovo.

 It does not have jurisdiction over any other crimes committed in that period or outside of that period, except for crimes against the administration of justice where they relate to its proceedings and officials.

 The Specialist Chambers are operational.
-Dr Fidelma Donlon was appointed as Registrar in April 2016, which marked the commencement of work of the Specialist Chambers.
+Dr Fidelma Donlon was appointed as Registrar in April 2016, which marked the commencement of the work of the Specialist Chambers.

-The President of the Specialist Chambers was appointed in December 2016 and Judges in February 2017.
+The President of the Specialist Chambers was appointed in December 2016 and the Judges in February 2017.
 In March 2017, the Judges adopted the Rules of Procedure and Evidence (RPE), an essential document regulating the conduct of judicial proceedings before the Specialist Chambers.
-On 27 March 2017, the Rules were submitted to the Specialist Chambers’ Constitutional Court (SCCC), which had 30 days to review their compliance with Chapter II of the Kosovo Constitution, before the Rules could enter into force.
+On 27 March 2017, the Rules were submitted to the Specialist Chambers’ Constitutional Court (SCCC), which had 30 days to review their compliance with Chapter II of the Kosovo Constitution before the Rules could enter into force.
 On 26 April 2017, the SCCC determined that nine rules were not consistent with the Chapter II and it also found that it was unable to declare the consistency of one further rule.
-After the necessary revisions by the judges, they will again be reviewed by the SCCC.
+After the necessary revisions by the judges, they will be reviewed again by the SCCC.
 Seven days after the determination of their constitutional compatibility, the Rules of Procedure and Evidence will come into force.

 It will be up to the Specialist Prosecutor's Office (SPO) to file charges, which will have to be confirmed by an independent judge who will assess whether the allegations raised are well-grounded.
 For any issues in relation to charges or investigations, please contact the SPO.